elap733/NBA-Injuries-Analysis/README.md

 *Fig.15: Distribution plot comparing career minutes played entering each of the 2010-2016 seasons (blue curve) and each of the 2017-2018 seasons (red curve) for _injured players_.
 [Note: Only includes players averaging 10 minutes per game].*

-Not surprisingly injured players tend to be older and have played more minutes than the league average (Fig.14 and 15).
-There does not however appear to be a significant difference between the demographics of injured players in 2017/2018 and prior seasons (2010-2016).
+The difference in demographics of _injured players_ in 2017-2018 and prior seasons (2010-2016) appears more pronounced.
+Injured players in the 2017-2018 seasons tended to be younger and have fewer career minutes than injured players in the 2010-2016 seasons.
+An older player population does not seem to be the driving force for the spike in injuries.

 #### Schedule